FAQ & Most Popular Links

 Q. How do I get started in endurance?

-A. Most important - ask questions!
-For the Pacific Northwest region, visit our PNER Public FB page and throw out your question(s).
-You can also keep reading here and click on links.
-There are two "sanctioning" organizations that support rides that PNER recognizes for points and year end awards.
+There are three "sanctioning" organizations that support rides in the NW region, that PNER recognizes for points and year end awards.
 The largest, which encapsulates the entire US and Canada, is AERC - American Endurance Ride Conference.
-This site has a vast amount of information for new riders as well as long time rider education.
-Another organization is EDRA - Equine Distance Riding Association and they provide many educational opportunities.
+Their site has a vast amount of information for new riders as well as long time rider education.
+Another organization is EDRA - Equine Distance Riding Association.
+They provide many educational opportunities alongside their distance riding competitions.
+EDRA also has an awards banquet and equine centric conference each year.
+Our third governing organization is Endurance Canada.
+EA administrates the Canadian rides.

 A. You can also visit the New Members and Mentors & Riding Buddies pages on this site.